 Since October 2011 the drink driving limit for car drivers with learner permits and those in their first two years on a full driving licence is reduced to 20mg/100ml of blood.
 It applies to all drivers of work vehicles.
 Information on other proposed measures to protect learner and inexperienced drivers is available on the Road Safety Authority's website.

-You can read the rules of the road at rotr.ie.
+The rules of the road are available at rotr.ie.

 The categories and driver's minimum age for car and work vehicles are as follows: